bonkzwonil/voiceAtis/README.md

 * X-Plane: Detection of active radio not accurate
 * Sometimes airports have more than 1 ATIS frequency (e.g. EDDF or LOWW, for departure and arrival)
     * You might have to try all frequencies to find the one working.

+### Known Bugs
+* Detection if frequency is changed or COM deactivated while reading fails on some machines.

 ## Used packages and Copyright
 ### python-metar